Psyugen-games/magical-kissa-and-the-metaquant-invasion/README.md

 ##### Environment
 Resembles the aesthetics of a quantum computer: tubes, long spirals, gold and silvery vertical wires from where platforms hang; plus, some flashing light runs on the background through the tubes.
 On Level 1, the environment is bright, but it gets darker and darker each Level.
 ##### Main Character
-Long, wavy and brown hair; purple eyes with feline-shaped pupils.
+Long, wavy and brown hair; purple eyes with feline shaped pupils.
 She wears headphones with robotic cat ears on the top; on the left side, however, the earbud is gone and there's only a microphone.
 Light skin, she has scars on the left side of her body and her left cat ear is broken.
-Costume: sleeveless white open gown (similar to those used by scientists and artists to keep their clothes clean), tightended by a corset; heart-shaped top and flounce miniskirt, asymmetrical as it gets longer on the left leg, while it reveals lining shorts under it on the right side; she wears a single parisian sock on her right leg and short boots.
+Costume: sleeveless white gown (similar to those used by scientists), tightened by a corset; heart-shaped top and flounce miniskirt, asymmetrical as it gets longer on the left leg, while it reveals lining shorts under it on the right side; she wears a single parisian sock on her right leg and short boots.
 Colourful, colours contrasting the background.
 ##### Kissa's Quarterstaff
 Magical quarterstaff which holds Kissa's and Saski's essence: it has one big brush on one side (that used to attack), and this symbol: